Flowers & Landscaping

 If you’re picking marigolds for bouquets or drying, cut blossoms in the morning or late afternoon.
 Harvest flowers for either use when they are fully open.
 Choose newly opened flowers for edible uses.

 Ready to start growing marigolds?
-Click on any of the product links above for more information, to purchase the product online, or to find a retailer near you.
+Click on any of the product links to the right for more information, to purchase the product online, or to find a retailer near you.